 SAPHA has four working committees that focus on different areas to help SAPHA work toward its mission.
 Committees meet via conference call once a month to discuss ongoing projects and progress.

 Join a SAPHA Committee by contacting the chair for more information.
 We look forward to your enthusiasm and expertise and hope your service will also help you achieve your professional goals.
-Please note that you must have paid SAPHA membership dues in order to be on a committee.
-Read more about our current committee members on our SAPHA Volunteers page.

 Co-Chairs: Gayatri Malhotra, Tauhid Mahmud, Supriya Misra